TISUnion/PCRC-MCDR/readme.md

 └─ ...
 ```

-The PCRC configuration file will be `MCDReforged/plugins/PCRC/config.json`
+The PCRC configuration file will be `MCDReforged/plugins/PCRC/config.json`.
+Remember to fill it

 The replay recording file will be stored in `MCDReforged/PCRC_recordings/`